PatrickMarinich/Mario-Kart-Stats-Project/README.md

 *The first version uploaded to github was version 2.1*

+**Below is the notes from the most recent google colab file**

+**Kartnite Stats** v3.2

+*Written by: Patrick Marinich*

+**Goal:** This scripts goal is to take user inputted *Mario Kart Wii* races and other stats and save them to a database to be used for calculations and analysis when user requested.

 **Current Functionalities**

 *   Take in a user inputted race, with the track, players, and scores, and adds them to the database of all scores
 *   Keep track of how many times each player playes on a singular track
 * Get the average score per track of all of the players